 - You can get free travel on the 50 bus in between MediaCity and our Peel Park/Frederick Road campuses

 - There's a Metrolink stop right outside our MediaCity campus

 - We have over 400 spaces for bicycles

 - If you're travelling by car, we have over 1,000 parking spaces

-- We have Common Rooms on campus that have been created with commuter students in mind; featuring chill-out spaces, solo and group study spaces, lounge area with a TV, a kitchenette, charging points, and lockers for commuter student use.
+- We have Common Rooms on our Peel Park and Frederick Road campuses that have been created with commuter students in mind; featuring chill-out spaces, solo and group study spaces, a lounge area with a TV, a kitchenette, charging points and lockers.

 Read our glossary for new students